 So what's high school really like?
 Is there more work?
 More stress?
-Will it be difficult going from being one of the oldest middle school students to one of the youngest high schoolers?
+Will it be hard to go from being one of the oldest middle school students to one of the youngest high schoolers?

-If you're having thoughts like these, you're not alone: Lots of other freshmen are feeling the same way you are — you're all starting out in a new place.
-With that in mind, here are a few topics that commonly worry incoming freshmen and some things you might want to know about them.
+If you're having thoughts like these, you're not alone: Lots of other freshmen are feeling the same way — you're all starting in a new place.
+With that in mind, here are a few topics that incoming freshmen want to know about.

 You may not know a lot of people when you start high school.
 Maybe your friends from middle school are going to a different high school.
 Even if you know other freshmen, you might feel nervous that you don't know any upperclassmen.
 How are you going to make friends among this sea of unknown faces?

 Most high schools hold a freshman orientation before school actually starts.
 These are helpful not only because you learn your way around the building and get to meet some of your teachers, but you also get to meet fellow freshmen.
 That way, when you show up on your first day of school, you may already recognize a few familiar faces.
 If you think it might help, tour your school another time before or after orientation to make sure you have a good sense for where your classes, locker, etc., are.